 We usually write $M$ as

 $M$ has two gradings: a $\zed_2$-grading that takes value $\ve$ on $M_\ve$ and a quantum grading, which is the $\zed$-grading of the underlying graded $R$-module.
-We denote the degree from the $\zed_2$-grading by ``$\deg_{\zed_2}$" and the degree from the quantum grading by ``$\deg$".
+We denote by ``$\deg_{\zed_2}$" the degree from the $\zed_2$-grading and by ``$\deg$" the degree from the quantum grading.

 Following \cite{KR1}, we denote by $M\left\langle 1\right\rangle$ the matrix factorization

 and write $M\left\langle j\right\rangle = M \underbrace{\left\langle 1\right\rangle\cdots\left\langle 1\right\rangle}_{j \text{ times }}$.